 A. H. Belo relies on the efforts of its senior executive officers and other members of management.
-The Company is located in a strong economic region of the United States with low unemployment and strong competition for senior management personnel.
-The success of the Company's businesses depends heavily on its ability to successfully execute the required responsibilities of these roles as well as the Company's ability to retain current management and to attract and retain qualified personnel in the future.
-The loss of key personnel results in additional recruiting and training costs to the Company.
-Further, the exposure for loss to the Company and the potential delay of operations is elevated until the employee has sufficient knowledge commensurate with their assigned duties.
+The Company is located in a vibrant economic region of the United States with low unemployment and strong competition for senior management personnel.
+The success of the Company's businesses depends heavily on its ability to execute the required responsibilities of these roles as well as the Company's ability to retain current management and to attract and retain qualified personnel in the future.
+The loss of key personnel would result in additional recruiting and training costs to the Company, and the potential delay of operations until the hires have sufficient knowledge commensurate with their assigned duties.